ScottLogic/iOS9-day-by-day/01-Search-APIs/SearchAPIs.md

 ##The 3 APIs
 ###NSUserActivity
-The NSUserActivity API was introduced in iOS8 for Handoff, but iOS9 now allows activities to be searchable.
+The NSUserActivity API was introduced in iOS8 for Handoff, but iOS9 allows activities to be searchable.
 You can now provide metadata to these activities, meaning that spotlight can index them.
 This acts as a history stack, similar to when you are browsing the web.
 The user can quickly open their recent activities from Spotlight.

 ###Web Markup
 Web Markup allows apps that mirror their content on a website to index their content in Spotlight.
 Users don't need to have the app installed on their device for results to appear in Spotlight.
 Apple's Indexer will now crawl the web looking for this particular markup in your website.
 This is then provided to users in both Safari and Spotlight.

- The fact that results can appear even when your app is **not** installed on a user's device.
-This new feature could give your app a lot more exposure to potential users.
+The fact that results can appear even when your app is **not** installed on a user's device could lead to a lot more exposure to potential users.
 The deep links from your applications that you expose as public to the Search APIs will be stored in Apple's cloud index.
 To learn more about Web Markup, take a look at Apple's [Use Web Markup to Make App Content Searchable](https://developer.apple.com/library/prerelease/ios/releasenotes/General/WhatsNewIniOS/Articles/iOS9.html#//apple_ref/doc/uid/TP40016198-SW4) documentation.

 ###CoreSpotlight
 CoreSpotlight is a new iOS9 framework which allows you to index any content inside of your app.
 While NSUserActivity is useful for saving the user's history, with this API, you can index any data you like.
 It essentially provides you with low level access to the CoreSpotlight index on the user's device.

 ##Using the Core Spotlight APIs
-While the NSUserActivity and Web Markup APIs are relatively simple to use, CoreSpotlight is a little more complex.
+The NSUserActivity and Web Markup APIs are relatively simple to use, however CoreSpotlight is a little more complex.
 To demonstrate how the new Core Spotlight APIs work, let's create a simple app that shows a list of our friends, and then a picture of them when you tap on their name.
 You can [find the code on GitHub](https://github.com/shinobicontrols/iOS9-day-by-day/tree/master/01-Search-APIs) and follow along with what we are building there.

 ![What we are going to build.](images/friendApp.png)